 Next, a mock test interview will help you determine whether the responses you receive can provide you with helpful information.
 Iterate mock interviews and refine the script based on the results of trial interview sessions until you settle into a working and natural routine.

-Along with all the above tips, one more thing should be pointed out that you shouldn't depend too much on a scripted questioning approach that makes interviewees disconcerted and may lead to stereotyped answers.
+Along with all the above tips, one more thing should be pointed out you shouldn't depend too much on a scripted questioning approach that makes interviewees disconcerted and may lead to stereotyped answers.
 Ideally, of course, each question should be tailored to the context and the respondent.
 We’ll discuss in more detail in the next part How to ask the right interview questions.

 During the interview